Trailer (vehicle): Types

 Some trailers are made for personal (or small business) use with practically any powered vehicle having an appropriate hitch, but some trailers are part of large trucks called semi-trailer trucks for transportation of cargo.

 Enclosed toy trailers and motorcycle trailers can be towed by commonly accessible pickup truck or van, which generally require no special permit beyond a regular driver's license.
 Specialized trailers like open-air motorcycle trailers, bicycle trailers are much smaller, accessible to small automobiles, as are some simple trailers, have a drawbar and ride on a single axle.
 Other trailers, such as utility trailers and travel trailers or campers come in single and multiple axle varieties, to allow for varying sizes of tow vehicles.

 There also exist highly specialized trailers, such as genset trailers, pusher trailers and other types that are also used to power the towing vehicle.
 Others are custom-built to hold entire kitchens and other specialized equipment used by carnival vendors.
 There are also trailers for hauling boats.

 Trackless train

 Utility

-A utility trailer is an all purpose trailer to carry almost anything.
-It can be open or completely closed.
+A utility trailer is a general purpose trailer designed to by towed by a light vehicle and to carry light, compact loads of up to a few metric tonnes.
+It typically has short metal sides (either rigid or folding) to constrain the load, and may have cage sides, and a rear folding gate or ramps.
+Utility trailers do not have a roof.
+Utility trailers have one axle set comprising one, two or three axles.

+If it does not have sides then it is usually called a flatbed or flat-deck trailer.

+If it has rails rather than sides, with ramps at the rear, it is usually called an open car transporter, auto-transporter, or a plant trailer, as they are designed to transport vehicles and mobile plant.

+If it has fully rigid sides and a roof with a rear door, creating a weatherproof compartment, this is usually called a furniture trailer, cargo trailer, box van trailer or box trailer.